18 Steps to a Successful Discovery Call + Free Discovery Call Checklist

 Discovery is a process, not an event.
-It’s more than just making sure your prospect is a good fit—it’s about the initial steps of developing a long-term relationship and building rapport with your prospect.
-During the discovery process, both you as the sales rep and your prospect get to know each other.
+It’s more than just discovering a prospect’s pain points or making sure they're a good fit—it’s about the initial steps of developing a long-term relationship and building rapport with prospects.

-Sales qualification, on the other hand, is an event that happens within the discovery process.
-This is where reps ask questions to decide whether the prospect is a good fit for the product and sales process.
+Sales qualification is a stage within the discovery process.
+This is where reps ask qualifying questions to decide whether the prospect is a good fit for the product and sales process.

-A discovery call is part of the discovery process, and qualification happens inside that call.
-Remember that it will probably take a few calls and emails to finish the whole discovery process and fully understand the prospect's needs.
-The time you invest in the prospect will depend on the average LTV for this customer profile and the expected close rate.
+Remember, it will probably take a few calls and emails to finish the whole discovery process and fully understand the prospect's needs.
+The amount of time you invest in the prospect will depend on the average LTV for this customer profile and the expected close rate.

 So, how do you run an effective discovery call?

-Show you respect the time they’ve taken out of their day to talk to you by avoiding repetitive, unnecessary questions.
+Show you respect the time they’ve taken out of their day by avoiding repetitive, unnecessary questions.

-Start by going through the lead in your CRM.
-How has your company interacted with this lead historically?
-What information have you already collected, or was automatically collected when the lead filled out a form on your website or responded to an email?
+Go through the lead in your CRM.
+Has your company interacted with this lead in the past?
+What information did you collect, or was automatically collected from a form?
 Have they downloaded specific resources on your site?
 Were they ever previously in the pipeline with your sales team?

 Next, learn more about this lead by doing research online.
 This could include:

-- Connecting with them on LinkedIn (if you haven’t already), and seeing a bit about them.
-If you have a mutual connection that you can involve, even better: 84% of B2B buyers are starting the purchasing process with a referral
+- Connect with them on LinkedIn (if you haven’t already), and look at their profile and past posts.
+If you have a mutual connection that you can involve, even better: 84% of B2B buyers start the purchasing process with a referral.

-- Learning about the company on Crunch, LinkedIn, and other social media sites
+- Learn about the company on Crunchbase, LinkedIn, and other social media sites.

-- Using sales intelligence tools like ZoomInfo, Apollo, or LinkedIn Sales Navigator to dig into the finer details of the lead, their company, and their position.
+- Use sales intelligence tools like ZoomInfo, Apollo, or LinkedIn Sales Navigator to dig into the finer details of the lead, their company, and their position.

-While you can’t reasonably spend hours on research for each new lead that enters your discovery process, you should do enough research to have a general understanding of this person and the company they work for.
+While you can’t spend hours on research for each new lead that enters your discovery process, you have a general understanding of the person and the company they work for.

-The goal is basically to avoid asking questions on the call about information you could’ve found online.
+The goal is basically to avoid asking questions that you can easily find the answers to online.

-With your research done, you should have enough information to roughly determine:
+By now, you should have enough information to determine: